Letters

 Writing to his friend and colleague E.V.
 Gordon, Tolkien says of Gordon that he has been treated badly.
 He says that he cannot help enough on the Pearl ...

 Tolkien writes to his friend, E.V.
 Gordon, and says that he is willing to help with the reduction of his volume on Pearl.
-He remarks however, that he is...
+He remarks, however, that he i...

 E.V.
 Gordon writes to Kenneth Sisam after receiving Tolkien's letter.
 Tolkien and he will attempt to reduce the Pearl manuscript for publication bu...